A Court of Thorns And Roses by Sarah J. Maas

 The Fill-In Boyfriend by Kasie West

-When Gia Montgomery’s boyfriend, Bradley, dumps her in the parking lot of her high school prom, she has to think fast.
+When Gia Montgomery’s boyfriend, Bradley, dumps her in the parking lot of her high school prom, she has to fill in boyfriendthink fast.
 After all, she’d been telling her friends about him for months now.
 This was supposed to be the night she proved he existed.
 So when she sees a cute guy waiting to pick up his sister, she enlists his help.
 The task is simple: be her fill-in boyfriend— two hours, zero commitment, a few white lies.
 After that, she can win back the real Bradley.

 The problem is that days after prom, it’s not the real Bradley she’s thinking about, but the stand-in.
 The one whose name she doesn’t even know.
 But tracking him down doesn’t mean they’re done faking a relationship.
 Gia owes him a favor and his sister intends to see that he collects: his ex-girlfriend’s graduation party — three hours, zero commitment, a few white lies.